 Evening: Omoide Yokocho and Golden Gai

-The evening is when Shinjuku really comes alive, I loved staying here, because it meant everything was so accessible.
-I’m recommending you explore Omoide Yokocho for dinner, I ate here twice during my stay and really enjoyed the atmosphere!
+The evening is when Shinjuku really comes alive, I loved staying here because everything was so accessible.
+I’d recommend you start dinner in Omoide Yokocho.
+I ate here twice during my stay and really enjoyed the atmosphere.

 Also known as “Memory Lane”, or less enticingly “piss alley”, but don’t let that name put you off.
 It is a network of narrow alleys lined with small eateries serving plenty of yakitori and other local dishes.

 This really is an iconic Tokyo dining experience that you must try.
-You sit around counters or small tables shoulder to shoulder with salaymen, locals and tourists alike.
-We tried all sorts of things we’d never heard of and found ourselves engaged in conversation flowing as easily as the ice cold beer, with people we had never met!
+You sit around counters or small tables shoulder to shoulder with salarymen, locals and tourists.
+We tried all sorts of things we’d never heard of and found ourselves in conversation flowing as easily as the ice-cold beer with people we’d never met.

 Getting There: A 7-minute walk from the SOMPO Museum of Art to Omoide Yokocho, located near Shinjuku Station’s West Exit.